Skip to contents

 Value

-The design i.e., set of parameter values used for this result.
+A list with the full set of parameter values used for the precomputation.

 Examples